How to Determine a Puppy’s Age – 7 Vet-Reviewed Methods To Use

 As puppies age, their overall structure changes.
 They go from a pudgy, bellied, clumsy ball of fluff to an older, more mature-looking dog.
 Even their fur changes texture as they age.
 Puppies are usually born with fluffy, often dense coats.
 When they reach 6 months, they should lose their puppy coat completely.
 It will be replaced with sleeker adult hair that usually sheds more.
 You might notice their coat color changes a little bit as the transition happens, too.

 Often, you pick out a puppy and grow with them, so you don’t realize just how much they change.
-If you compare early on pictures of any puppy to their adolescent phase, you can see contrast differences in fur coloring.
+If you compare early pictures of any puppy with their adolescent phase, you can see contrast differences in fur coloring.
 As they get older, you might notice their muscle tone, too.
 Puppies take a while to beef up, so they might stay thinner throughout their first few years, especially if they’re higher-energy breeds.

 However, you might notice that between 6 and 12 months, muscles are much more defined in the legs than ever before.
 Your pup is growing into that lean teenager stage.